 Turing thought that they could.
 Moreover, he believed, it was possible to create software for a digital computer that enabled it to observe its environment and to learn new things, from playing chess to understanding and speaking a human language.
 And he thought machines eventually could develop the ability to do that on their own, without human guidance.
 "We may hope that machines will eventually compete with men in all purely intellectual fields," he predicted.

-AI is rapidly spreading throughout civilization, where it has the promise of doing everything from enabling autonomous vehicles to navigate the streets to making more accurate hurricane forecasts.
+AI is rapidly spreading throughout civilization, where it has the promise of doing everything from enabling self driving cars to navigate the streets to making more accurate hurricane forecasts.
 On an everyday level, AI figures out what ads to show you on the web, and powers those friendly chatbots that pop up when you visit an e-commerce website to answer your questions and provide customer service.
 And AI-powered personal assistants in voice-activated smart home devices perform myriad tasks, from controlling our TVs and doorbells to answering trivia questions and helping us find our favorite songs.

 But we're just getting started with it.
 As AI technology grows more sophisticated and capable, it's expected to massively boost the world's economy, creating about $13 trillion worth of additional activity by 2030, according to a McKinsey Global Institute forecast.